iruffner/agentui/README.md

 * Currently the client folder is the actual docroot so you can copy that to a web server and point your browser to agentui.html and have a running client
 * Where can we share tidbits like this, do we have a wiki or a mailing list?
-* We will be upgrading to HaXe 3.0 and will let y'all know when that happens and provide instructions at the point as to how to upgrade
 * If the build fails the  js/AgentUi.js is deleted.
 So after running the build the existence of js/AgentUi.js is the best inidicator of success|failure
 * We currently have people building and developing using HaXe on windows, max osx and linux.
 * I think everyone's favorite dev environment is sublime http://www.sublimetext.com/